mj307/Smart-Search/README.md

 ```

 ## Future Iterations
-- Currently, I am hardcoding the textbook PDF into the Python code.
-In the future, I plan to modify the code to accept the textbook path as an input parameter when running the Docker container.
+- Currently, my code can only take in files that have been already uploaded in the /app directory as input during the *docker run* portion.
+In the future, I want to build an upload function in my dashboard so that users can upload any file and have the **Smart Search** analyze that.